Spices with the Best Anti-Aging Benefits

-Did you know that your spice cabinet might be hiding the secret to younger-looking skin?
-It’s true!
-It turns out that many of the spices that help us whip up the perfect batch of cookies, chicken dishes, or skillet of fajitas can have serious benefits for the skin.
+Did you know that your spice cabinet might hide the secret to younger-looking skin?
+It's true!
+It turns out that many of the spices that help us whip up the perfect batch of cookies, chicken dishes, or skillet of fajitas can have profound benefits for the skin.

-If you haven’t heard of turmeric, you’re not alone.
-Not many people know this spice's name, but just about everyone, at least those of us who enjoy Indian food, is familiar with the taste and color.
+If you haven't heard of Turmeric, you're not alone.
+Of course, not many people know this spice's name, but everyone, at least those who enjoy Indian food, is familiar with the taste and color.

-It turns out that Turmeric is an excellent addition to curry, is also great for the skin.
-Tumeric detoxifies and is a super-efficient antioxidant.
+It turns out that Turmeric is an excellent addition to curry and is also great for the skin.
+In addition, Turmeric detoxifies and is a super-efficient antioxidant.

-When used in skincare, it can eliminate free radicals and draw impurities out of the skin and calm inflammation and improve circulation.
+When used in skincare, it can eliminate free radicals, draw impurities out of the skin, calm inflammation, and improve circulation.

 Turmeric can be added to food as a spice or a colorant, taken as a supplement, or used in skincare.
 Some cultures drink it as tea and use it for medicinal purposes.
 It contains curcumin, a very potent antioxidant.
 Plus, it has anti-inflammatory properties that help soothe.

 The benefits of cayenne pepper cannot be overstated.
 Even if you are not a fan of spicy foods, the capsaicin that cayenne contains is a potent anti-inflammatory, making it perfect for puffy, aging skin.